iamkhs/Notes-Venture/README.md

 this project was built using Spring Boot, MySQL database, Spring Data JPA, and Thymeleaf for the front end.

-With NotesVenture, you can stay organized and keep track of your ideas, to-do lists, and important reminders.
+With NotesVenture, you can stay organized and keep track of your ideas.
 The app ensures the security of your notes through Spring Security, providing robust authentication and authorization features.